 West Lafayette, IN 47907-2058

 A proposal should give members of the Purdue University Press Editorial Board—most of whom will not be specialists in your area—a clear and detailed idea of what your book will be about.
 Please include a cover letter, your curriculum vitae or resumé, and a proposal as outlined below.
-Please be concise in your proposal and keep it to four single-spaced pages.
+Please be concise in your proposal and keep it to four single-spaced pages (this limit does not include sample chapters or other supplemental materials).

 - Author or Editor Name(s).
 In the order you expect them to appear in the book.